content-left-bg.png

 Reporting of suspected sexual abuse or likely sexual abuse by an employee is mandatory, and in line with employee obligations under the Code of Conduct for the Queensland Public Service to report suspected wrongdoing, and comply with the laws of Queensland.
 Employees should make a written report to the principal or the principal’s supervisor in the case of where the principal is suspected.

-Principals or the principal’s supervisor must make a written report to the Queensland Police Service and send a copy to the Intake and Assessment team via an Electronic Lodgement (iRefer) (DoE employees only) format available on the Integrity and Employee Relations OnePortal page.
+Principals or the principal’s supervisor must make a written report to the Queensland Police Service and send a copy to the Intake Referral and Partnerships team via an Electronic Lodgement (iRefer) (DoE employees only) format available on the How to make a complaint OnePortal page.

 This procedure should be read in conjunction with the Code of Conduct for the Queensland Public Service and the Facts sheets (DoE employees only) relating to the reporting of sexual abuse and the department’s Standard of Practice which applies to all departmental employees.